 Is acupuncture effective on children?

 There is no age limit.
 Often, young children respond quite well to moxa alone or with a

 very minimal use of needles.
 There are also special pediatric acupuncture devices which

 merely tap the skin surface and are quite painless.

 How much does it cost?

-(one hour) cost $175.
+(one hour) cost $215.
+We offer a sliding scale based on financial need.
 Most insurance plans recognize acupuncture as a covered benefit, but

 each policy holder should check with his or her representative or guidebook.
 Unless prior